demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ## Use Cases
 ---
-1. Fetch incidents
+1. Fetch incidentsץ
-2. Managing machines and performing actions on them
+2. Managing machines and performing actions on themץ
-3. Blocking files and applications
+3. Blocking files and applicationsץ

 ## Configure Microsoft Defender Advanced Threat Protection on Demisto
 ---